From Diffen

 In object oriented programming, a class is a construct that defines a collection of properties and methods.
-It can be viewed as a template.
-For example,
+You can think of it as a template.
+For example, the following PHP code declares a class named "Item" and instantiates two objects of that class — a book and a vinyl record:

 public $price;